Last Updated: 1 February 2021

-THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES AND PROFESSIONAL SERVICES ARE PROVIDED BY KEYFACTOR AND CERTAIN THIRD PARTIES, SUBJECT TO THE TERMS AND CONDITIONS OF THIS AGREEMENT, ANY REFERENCED THIRD-PARTY AGREEMENTS AND ANY RIGHTS, OBLIGATIONS, AND LIMITATIONS SET FORTH HEREIN.
-BY OPERATING, DOWNLOADING, INSTALLING, REGISTERING OR OTHERWISE USING THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES OR PROFESSIONAL SERVICES, YOU ARE EXPRESSLY AND EXPLICITLY ACKNOWLEDGING AND AGREEING THAT YOU HEREBY AGREE TO THE TERMS OF THIS AGREEMENT.
-IF YOU DO NOT ACCEPT ALL THE TERMS AND CONDITIONS SET FORTH HEREIN, DO NOT OPERATE, DOWNLOAD, INSTALL, REGISTER, OPT-IN OR OTHERWISE USE THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES OR PROFESSIONAL SERVICES.
+THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES AND PROFESSIONAL SERVICES ARE PROVIDED BY KEYFACTOR SUBJECT TO THE TERMS AND CONDITIONS OF THIS AGREEMENT AND ANY RIGHTS, OBLIGATIONS, AND LIMITATIONS SET FORTH HEREIN.
+BY OPERATING, DOWNLOADING, INSTALLING, REGISTERING OR OTHERWISE USING THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES OR PROFESSIONAL SERVICES, CLIENT AND ITS AUTHORIZED USERS ARE EXPRESSLY AND EXPLICITLY ACKNOWLEDGING AND AGREEING TO THE TERMS OF THIS AGREEMENT.
+IF CLIENT DECLINES TO ACCEPT ALL TERMS AND CONDITIONS SET FORTH HEREIN, CLIENT SHALL REFRAIN FROM, AND SHALL PROHIBIT PROPOSED AUTHORIZED USERS FROM, OPERATING, DOWNLOADING, INSTALLING, REGISTERING, OPTING INTO OR OTHERWISE USING THE SOFTWARE, KEYFACTOR-HOSTED SERVICES, CLIENT-HOSTED SERVICES, DOCUMENTATION, KEYFACTOR SERVICES OR PROFESSIONAL SERVICES.

 “Aggregated Anonymized Data” means data and information derived from Client’s use of the Keyfactor Services that is used by Keyfactor in an aggregate and anonymized manner in order to improve the provision and operation of the Keyfactor Services.